 The Axle Setpoint is the rear axle cylinder height that the system will target when in "AUTO" mode.
 This number represents the average stroke length of the left and right axle cylinders.
-When "AUTO" mode is entered the axle cylinders will move to meet the selected set point.
-To level the harvester the cylinders will move up and down while maintaining an average stroke distance of the setpoint.
-Meaning, if a difference of 2" is needed between the two cylinders to make the machine level, one cylinder will move up 1" from the set point and the other will move down 1" from the set point.
+When "AUTO" mode is entered, the axle cylinders will move to meet the selected set point.
+To level the harvester, the cylinders will move up and down while maintaining an average stroke distance of the setpoint.
+This means that if a difference of 2 inches is needed between the two cylinders to make the machine level, one cylinder will move up 1 inch from the setpoint and the other will move down 1" from the setpoint.

-There are four different setpoints that can be selected, 2", 4", 6", and 8".
-The set point can be changed by selecting the setpoint which will cause a pop up list to appear and the set point can be selected (Figure 112).
-There is also a softkey that when pressed will cycle through the four set points (Figure 111).
-The set point can also be changed from the setting screen.
-The typical setting will be 2" for most harvesting.
-Selecting a higher number will increase the angle the beets are required to climb across the grab rolls and jump chain increasing the "cleaning" time the beets will see.
+There are four different setpoints that can be selected: 2 inches, 4 inches, 6 inches, and 8 inches.
+The setpoint can be changed by selecting the setpoint softkey, which will cause a pop-up list to appear from which the setpoint can be selected (Figure 13-20).
+There is also a softkey that when pressed will cycle through the four setpoints (Figure 13-21).
+The setpoint can also be changed from the setting screen.
+The typical setting will be 2 inches for most harvesting.
+Selecting a higher number will increase the angle the beets are required to climb across the grabrolls and jump chain, which increases the amount of cleaning time for the beets.

-To either side of the setpoint number on the main page is a bar graph the show the instantaneous location of the cylinders within there stroke.
+To either side of the setpoint number on the main page is a bar graph that shows the instantaneous location of the cylinders within their stroke.
 Due to physical limitations in the axle, there can only ever be a maximum of a 4" difference in the cylinder strokes.
 On each bar graph is a dashed box that represents the limit of movement each cylinder will be able to move based on the current setpoint.

-Figure 110-Axle Setpoint & Cylinder Graph
+Figure 13-19: Axle Setpoint & Cylinder Graph

-Figure 111-Setpoint Cycle Softkey F
+Figure 13-20: Setpoint Cycle Softkey

-Figure 112-Setpoint Pop Up List
+Figure 13-21: Setpoint Pop Up List

-- Auto Mode Icon:
+I - Auto Mode Icon:

-Once all the requirements to enter "AUTO" mode have been met, see section 13.1.4, "A".
-There are a few different ways to enter "AUTO" mode.
-On the main page in the bottom right there is a Auto icon that can be selected (Figure 113).
-There is also a soft key to enter "AUTO" mode (Figure 114).
-The final way is to use the joystick, see joystick section.
+Once all the requirements to enter "AUTO" mode have been met, (see section 13.1.4, part A) there are a few different ways to enter "AUTO" mode.
+On the main page in the bottom right there is an "AUTO" icon that can be selected (Figure 13-22).
+There is also a softkey to enter "AUTO" mode (Figure 13-23).
+The final way to enter "AUTO" mode is to use the joystick, (see joystick section).
 All these options operate in an on/off capacity.
-One press will enter the system into "AUTO" and the next will exit the system out of "AUTO".
+One press of the softkey will enter the system into "AUTO" mode and the next will exit the system out of "AUTO" mode.

-Figure 113-Auto Toggle
+Figure 13-22: Auto Toggle

-Figure 114-Auto Toggle Soft Key
+Figure 13-23: Auto Toggle Soft Key